EzekialSA/4scanner/README.md

 ## Search options

-4scanner has a lot of options for downloading only the picture you want.
-Such as downloading only pictures with a certain width or height, or only pictures with a certain extension.
+4scanner has a lot of options for downloading only the images you want.
+Such as downloading only images with a certain width or height, or only images with a certain extension.

 To see all available options with examples check out: [OPTIONS.md](OPTIONS.md)

+[Hydrus Network](hydrusnetwork.github.io/hydrus/) users: check out the `tag` [option](OPTIONS.md) to automatically tag your images on import

 - Example with all optionals options
 ```json